As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

 Research has shown that moderate amounts of caffeine increase energy levels and reduce fatigue for several hours.
 Caffeine especially helps in sports that require intermittent effort.

-The effects of caffeine differ from athlete to athlete, so you may either see wonderful results or no effect at all.
+The effects of caffeine differ from athlete to athlete, so you may either see incredible results or no effect at all.

 Caffeine doses for performance enhancement range from 2 to 6 milligrams per kilogram of bodyweight.
 Taking more than 6 milligrams doesn’t appear to bring noticeable endurance performance improvements, but it does increase side effects such as poor sleep, irritability, or anxiety.